Airports are transitional.

 These faces draw me closer instead of pushing me away.

-Even back then, people liked a good joke, even if it’s telling sometimes got them locked up in the dungeon.
+Even back then, people working on this Cathedral liked a good joke, even if it’s telling sometimes got them locked up in the dungeon for a few nights with a hundred lashes and not even a pot to pee in.

 Columbus brought the first sugarcane to the new world, and, shortly after, the first sugar cane plantation, worked by slaves, was begun in the New World in the Dominican Republic.
 A trade route was begun with Europe bringing African slaves to the America’s, trading them for rum, tobacco, cotton and other resources to take back to Europe.
 A rich European merchant class was built on people working under a hot sun having someone else tell them when they could stop.